Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Jindos make excellent hunters.
 Not only are they fast enough to chase down elusive prey, but they also love to do it.
 They have a naturally strong prey drive that perfectly suits them as hunters.

 However, this same trait can be a real nuisance if you have other pets in the same household!
-Because of this, Jindos tend to do best when they’re the only pet in the family.
+Therefore, Jindos do best when they’re the only pet in the family.
 They especially don’t get along with other male animals, and small animals can easily ignite their prey drive, causing them to give chase!

 2. Their Loyalty Knows No Bounds

 Many dogs are considered to be loyal to their owners, but Jindos take it to new levels.
-There’s an incredible story about a Jindo named Baekgu.
-This dog was sold and moved.
-Seven months and 190 miles later, it found its old master.
-Baekgu was on the verge of death; starving, haggard, and clearly worse for the wear, but he had managed an incredible feat that few other creatures could.
+There’s an incredible story about a Jindo named Baekgu who was sold to a new owner when his original owner moved.
+Seven months and 190 miles later, Baekgu found his old master.
+He was starving, haggard, and clearly worse for the wear, but he had managed an incredible feat that few other creatures could.

-This story and others like it helped the Jindo to reach a revered status in their homeland.
-They’ve even got a great statue there in honor of the breed.
+This story and others like it helped the Jindo reach a revered status in their homeland.
+In South Korea, there’s a statue in honor of the breed.

 3. They’re Incredible Jumpers